 WHO CAN JOIN BSAS?

 The British Society of Animal Science is open to people with an interest in any aspect of animal science.

 Current BSAS members include those working in animal genetics, nutrition, breeding, welfare, the environment, meat quality and animal products.

 Members are drawn from research institutes, universities, colleges, advisors, consultants, farmers and the food production industry.

 BSAS offers a wide range of membership benefits that include:-

-- Our journal animal, animal science news, blogs and articles, animal bytes
+- Animal science news, blogs and articles, animal bytes

 - Accreditation and CPD